EkaAI-Tech/.github/profile/README.md

 # EkaAI Tech Solutions

-Welcome to the Vaibhav Code Club GitHub organization! maintained by [@sapatevaibhav](https://github.com/sapatevaibhav).
+Welcome to the EkaAi GitHub organization!.

 ## About Us
-Vaibhav Code Club is a community of passionate developers who love to collaborate and build amazing projects together.
+EkaAi is a group of passionate developers who love to collaborate and build amazing projects together.

 ## Contribution Guidelines
 - Fork the repository.